toby1984/toyprofiler/README.md

 Running

     mvn clean package

-on the top-level project will generate a self-executable JAR in profiler/target/toyprofiler.jar
+on the top-level project will generate a JAR in profiler/target/toyprofiler.jar The JAR contains both the JVM agent and the viewer application (the jar is self-executable , java -jar toyprofiler.jar will run the viewer).

 # Example profiler usage